Competitive Dance Program

-Axis Dance approaches competitive dance from a holistic, dancer-centered perspective.
+Axis Dance approaches its training from a holistic, dancer-centered perspective.
 Our main goal is to provide children who love dancing with an intensive program that will increase their technical skills while building values such as perseverance, dedication, teamwork, commitment, and hard work.
 We delight in our wins, but more important than that, we celebrate our dancers’ individual progress, the bonds they form with their teammates and teachers, and the joy of expressing themselves creatively through dance.

 Acceptance into the competitive program is by audition only.
 Dancers are evaluated on their technique and skills, ability to pick up choreography, and work ethic.
 Auditions for the competitive dance program are also used to evaluate dancers for placements in groups and in specialty routines such as solos, duets, trios, pullouts, and productions.

-Weekly classes: 2 Ballet Classes
+2 Ballet Technique Classes

-1.5 hours of Group Choreography rehearsal (3 dances)
+1 Group Choreography rehearsal (3 dances)